Contract Defender Training October 17-18, 2024

 Columbia, MO 65203

-MEALS: For those staying at the hotel, breakfast will be provided on Thursday and Friday mornings.
-Lunch will be provided on Thursday, October 27, 2024 and Friday, October 18, 2024 as part of the training.
+Meals: For those staying at the hotel, breakfast will be provided Thursday and Friday mornings.
+Lunch will be provided on Thursday, October 17 and Friday, October 18 as part of the training.
 Other meals are not reimbursed by MSPD.

-DRESS: Attire for the program is casual.
-Please come comfortable, ready to learn, work hard and have some fun.
+Dress: Attire is casual.
+Come comfortable, ready to learn, work hard, and have fun.

 Program Description: MSPD Contract Defender Training

-Introduction: MSPD’s case contract defenders have taken on a greater role in indigent defense, advocating for nearly 15 % of MSPD’s clients.
-Last year 23% of case assignments were for drug cases.
-21% were for probation violations.
-A substantial number of DWIs made their way to contract counsel.
+Introduction: MSPD’s case contract defenders have taken on a greater role in indigent defense, advocating for nearly 15% of MSPD’s clients.
+Last year, 23% of case assignments were drug cases, 21% were probation violations, and a substantial number involved DWIs.
 Many of these clients have mental health issues to navigate.
-Accordingly, based on case assignments and your pre-conference survey, we have developed a training program tailored to meet your most pressing needs.
-MSPD’s 2-day training program aims to equip legal professionals with the necessary knowledge, skills, and strategies to effectively defend their clients in their cases, especially in the critical areas of drug offenses, DWIs, probation violations, and issues related to mental health.
+Based on case assignments and a pre-conference survey, MSPD developed this training program to meet your most pressing needs.
+The 2-day program equips legal professionals with the knowledge, skills, and strategies to effectively defend clients in drug offenses, DWIs, probation violations, and mental health-related cases.

-• Enhance Understanding of Drug Cases: Delve into the intricacies of drug laws, including possession and other related offenses.
-Explore defenses such as illegal search and seizure, lack of probable cause, and violations of constitutional and statutory rights.
+• Enhance Understanding of Drug Cases: Explore drug laws including possession and related offenses, and defenses such as illegal search and seizure, lack of probable cause, and violations of constitutional and statutory rights.

 • Mastering DWI Defense: Develop expertise in defending clients accused of DWIs, with a focus on field sobriety tests.